sole/berlin-webaudio-hackday-2014/outline.md

 these are like oscillators: they die when stopped so a similar solution has to be implemented

+TODO pew pew example

+longer sounds: MediaElementAudioSourceNode

+TODO example

-longer sounds: MediaElementAudioSourceNode TODO example connecting <audio> and example with getUserMedia
+TODO example connecting <audio> and example with getUserMedia

 ## Analysing the sound